zakmoCA/cli-conways-game-of-life/README.md

 # README

-This is a terminal-based implementation of Conway's Game of Life written in C. The [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) is a cellular automaton that simulates the life cycle of a population of cells on a two-dimensional grid, based on a set of rules.
+This is a terminal-based implementation of Conway's Game of Life written in C. The [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) is a cellular automaton that simulates the life cycle of a population of cells on a two-dimensional grid, based on a few rules.

 ## Rules
-The rules governing the Game of Life are as follows:
+The rules are as follows:

 1. Any live cell with fewer than two live neighbors dies, as if by underpopulation.